ivre/ivre/doc/DOCKER.md

 You'll need a recent version of Vagrant (at least 1.6), since Docker providers do not exist in prior versions.

+With the `Vagrantfile` as it is provided, the TCP port 80 of your host will be used, so you need either to make sure it is not already in use, or to modify the `Vagrantfile` after the `cp` step in the instructions below to use another port.

-To use the `Vagrantfile` located in the `docker/` directory of the source tree, run (from the folder where you want to store your data):
+To use the `Vagrantfile` located in the `docker/` directory of the source tree (or the `[PREFIX]/share/ivre/docker/` directory when IVRE has been installed), run (from the folder where you want to store your data):

     $ mkdir -m 1777 var_lib_mongodb var_log_mongodb ivre-share
-	$ cp [path to ivre source]/docker/Vagrantfile
+	$ cp [path to ivre source]/docker/Vagrantfile .
 	$ vagrant up --no-parallel

 The `--no-parallel` option prevents Vagrant from starting the